MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/terraform-module-caf-enterprise-scale.md

   }
 }

-# Configure the Microsoft Azure Provider
 provider "azurerm" {
   features {}
 }

-# Use the azurerm_client_config data resource to dynamically extract the
+# You can use the azurerm_client_config data resource to dynamically
-# current Tenant ID from your connection settings.
+# extract the current Tenant ID from your connection settings.

 data "azurerm_client_config" "current" {
 }

 # Call the caf-enterprise-scale module directly from the Terraform Registry
 # pinning to the latest version

 module "enterprise_scale" {
   source  = "Azure/caf-enterprise-scale/azurerm"
   version = "0.0.8"